Here’s our two-minute synopsis of this nerve mobilization technique for shoulder impingement syndrome patients.

 And speaking of improved clinical outcomes and patient satisfaction… ChiroUp subscribers can streamline these processes for over 100+ conditions.
 We’re going into the new year with more protocols, more research, and enhanced site functionality that has been heavily requested by our subscribers.
 ChiroUp has big plans for 2021, and we are grateful to have this community on board!

-Looking to take your practice from good to exceptional in 2021?
+Looking to take your practice from good to exceptional?
 That starts NOW!

 - Akhtar M, Karimi H, Gilani SA, Ahmad A, Raza A. The effectiveness of routine physiotherapy with and without neuromobilization on pain and functional disability in patients with shoulder impingement syndrome; a randomized control clinical trial.
 BMC Musculoskeletal Disorders.
 2020 Dec;21(1):1-9.
 Link